 Production Payroll Accounting: Professional Certificate

-Cohorts will attend weekly sessions led by faculty and industry experts.
-The 16-week program will culminate with the certification exam and access to employment opportunities with some of the top industry firms, studios, and production companies.
+Cohorts attend weekly sessions led by faculty and industry experts.
+The 16-week program culminates with the certification exam.

 How to Apply and Program Cost